 Distance education is defined as a planned teaching/learning experience in which a physical separation exists between faculty and students.
 Courses may be taught synchronously or asynchronously.
 All courses will use a variety of technologies to aid in the learning process.
-At the College, the terms distance education and on-line learning are used interchangeably.
-Some courses at the College are blended, using a combination of on-line and face-to-face classroom instruction.
-No courses at the College are considered fully on-line, as all require some degree of on-campus presence.
+At Pomeroy College of Nursing the terms distance education and on-line learning are used interchangeably.
+Distance education classes may include different modalities including face-to-face classroom instruction and virtual, asynchronous and synchronous learning.